 - adoption or foster parent registration

 There may be up to two member parents on parental leave, for the same child, at any one time.
-Members are limited to one approved parental leave application within each two-year period.
+Members are limited to one approved parental leave application each two years.

 When should I apply for Velocity’s Membership Pause?